-Then there’s the fact this is the location of both the Wien Praterstern Railway Station and the Praterstern U-Bahn Station.
-These are two of the biggest and busiest stations in city, making it ideal for those who are arriving by train or anyone wanting to travel around without a car while they’re in town.
+Then there’s the fact this is the location of both the Wien Praterstern Railway Station and Praterstern U-Bahn Station.
+These are two of the biggest and busiest stations in the city, making it ideal for those who are arriving by train or anyone wanting to travel around without a car while they’re in town.

-Perhaps its most famous attraction though is an amusement park, located on the edge of the city centre.
-Known as the Volksprater or “Peoples Prater”, it symbolises the opening of the park to the public, who had been banned until the late 18th century.
+Perhaps its most famous attraction though is Prater amusement park, located on the edge of the city center.
+Known as the Volksprater or Peoples Prater, it symbolizes the opening of the park to the public, who had been banned until the late 18th-century.

-The complex centres around two 18th century Baroque palaces, which now house the Belvedere Museum.
+The complex centers around two 18th century Baroque palaces, which now house the Belvedere Museum.
 With its stunning history and architecture, photographers and art enthusiasts travel the world over to marvel at its beauty.

 Surrounding the palaces are lush gardens on a gentle gradient, filled with a vibrant range of plants and flowers.
-Also decorated in the Baroque style, the gardens feature cascades, fountains, sculptures, wrought iron gates and even an orangery.
+Also decorated in the Baroque style, the gardens feature cascades, fountains, sculptures, wrought iron gates, and even an orangery.

-When you combine everything the complex has to offer, it makes a dream choice for anyone who prioritises walking around picturesque locations.
+When you combine everything the complex has to offer, it makes a dream choice for anyone who prioritizes walking around picturesque locations.
 The Belvedere isn’t the only thing great about staying in this part of the city though.

 There are the dreamlike stylings of renowned architect and painter Friedensreich Hundertwasser on display in the Hundertwasserhaus apartment building.
 This is a great stop for anyone looking to see some more modern and unique architecture.